 “It was really frustrating to spend the time selecting things I want, just to find out they were out of stock.”

 AI has no doubt contributed many things to society in general, but there are a few things, in particular, we’ve noted that have amplified eCommerce shopping:

 - Portable card readers (RFID and stock tracking, payment readers - (Square, Stripe, PayPal).

 - The sophistication of suggest/recommend algorithms from shopping websites to Google Network Advertising to relevance in Search and Display paired with smart devices.

 - Smart devices (Amazon Echo and Alexa, Google Siri and Nest) and searches.

-- IOT (Internet of Things) ubiquity pairing infinite amount of data and delivery methods means connected devices are now able to transact and function at unimaginable speeds autonomously to track, deliver, and disrupt the traditional chain supply management and transportation systems.
+- IoT (Internet of Things) ubiquity pairing an infinite amount of data and delivery methods means connected devices are now able to transact and function at unimaginable speeds autonomously to track, deliver, and disrupt the traditional chain supply management and transportation systems.

 The Buy-Now-Pay-Later Shift

 "87% of consumers between the ages of 22 and 44 have expressed interest in BNPL."

 Statistics show that Millennials are choosing not to use credit cards anymore.
 Distrust from previous generational debt and experience paired with lower wages and financial insecurity is forcing a shorter-term view of cash handling.